-AUTO 114L 4 credits

-Automotive Lab II Offered Fall Semester
+AUTO-114L Automotive Lab II

 This course gives students hands-on exposure in a shop setting to those subjects covered in AUTO-123 theory classes.
 Instruction utilizes a variety of mock-ups, training aids, components, and live work.
-The student will be able to explain and demonstrate proper safety precautions when lifting and supporting a vehicle, or using tools and equipment, or handling asbestos containing materials.
+The student will be able to explain and demonstrate proper safety precautions when lifting and supporting a vehicle, or using tools and equipment, or handling asbestos-containing materials.